woledzki/Phabric/README.markdown

 To make the data as readable as possible Phabric supports the following:

-**Column Name Translations** - You can map the name of a column in Gherkin to a database column name.
+**Column Name Transformations** - You can map the name of a column in Gherkin to a database column name.
 EG Desc > conf_description

-**Column Data Translations** - You can translate the data in the column by registering functions.
+**Column Data Transformations** - You can translate the data in the column by registering functions.
 EG 08/10/2011 09:00 > 2011-10-08 09:00:00

 **Default Values** - You can assign default values to columns so you do not have